-- 1. From any active data screen, select the Back icon on the toolbar. - A "stopping communications" message briefly displays followed by the Data menu. - 2.
+- From any active data screen, select the Back icon on the toolbar.
+The "stopping communications" message briefly displays followed by the Data menu. - 2.
 From the Data Menu, select Back on the toolbar.

-Again, a "stopping communications" message briefly displays followed by the Main menu.

-Now, the diagnostic tool is no longer communicating with the vehicle and it is safe to return to the Home screen and power down the diagnostic tool.
+The "stopping communications" message displays again, then the Main menu.
+Once the Main menu is displayed, communication has been terminated and it is safe to return to the Home screen and power down the diagnostic tool.